 What has YES Institute done that you’re particularly proud of?

 What I’m most proud of is being able to have conversations with educators, doctors and healthcare professionals that directly impact the care of our youth.
 Using our model of communication and having conversations that no one else has, opening up doors that many would see as closed, and being a stand for a community united.
-I’m proud that YES Institute gets invited to have conversations on gender and orientation in places that most others would fear working with.
+I’m proud that YES Institute gets invited to have conversations on gender and orientation in places that most others would fear to work with.

 Do you have a favorite question?